How to monitor and prevent invalid traffic (IVT)

 Avoid low-quality and untrustworthy partners

-Custom implementations can sometimes have unintended consequences on ad requests, so make sure that ad placements adhere to your ad provider’s policies and are free from programming errors.
-If you’re using ad refresh, make sure the refreshed inventory is declared as such and that a healthy time interval is being used for subsequent refreshes.
+Custom implementations can sometimes have unintended consequences on ad requests.
+Make sure that ad placements adhere to your ad provider’s policies and are free from programming errors.
+Using ad refresh?
+Ensure the refreshed inventory is declared as such.
+Set a healthy time interval for subsequent refreshes.

 Know your ad provider’s policies